bcdev/snap-cawa/src/main/resources/doc/cawa_processing_system.rst

 The output of the processor is CTP [hPa] and a CTP flag (i.e. valid data mask).

+The CTP processing flow is illustrated in Figure :numref:`ctp_chain`.

 FORTRAN shared libraries
 ------------------------